-Yet somehow, it doesn’t quite work.
-I wasn’t particularly engaged with the couple, or the story (before I watched it I had no idea who, if anyone, lived).
+Before watching I had no idea who, if anyone, lived, which at least made it more tense; if it were possible to un-Google I’d suggest anyone aware of the true story did so before watching.
+Yet it doesn’t fully work.
+I wasn’t particularly engaged with the couple, or the story.
 Maybe I’ve seen too many sea survival stories, as I desperately try to live through other people’s exciting lives (if there’s one thing I realised, as Tami explained her post-high school journey, it was how dull my own has been by comparison).

 Tami is a true, lone survivor – remember Richard telling her about at-sea hallucinations?
 He never did make it out of the water, or cling for hours half-conscious to their upturned dingy.
 Tami never did pull him to safety.

 Is her fight any less epic than, say, the climbers in director Baltasar Kormákur’s earlier film Everest?
 Or the upcoming (apparently, though it’s gone a bit quiet) film about explorer Ernest Shackleton, who in 1916 spent two months camped on Antarctic ice floes with his crew before sailing in their lifeboats over 700 nautical miles to safety?